Frequently Asked Questions About the iPad

 What are some great iPad apps for music education?

 I’ve already mentioned them, but I’m sold on forScore (and unrealBook), Notion.
 Additionally, I think you would want PDF Expert, Garage Band, Explain Everything, Pages, Keynote, and Numbers.
 Some of my music education techie friends like Tonal Energy Tuner and Wave Pad.
 There are many good tuners, fingering charts, and metronomes available.
+See my iBook for a comprehensive list of apps, which still doesn’t cover every app in the app store.

 What are potential apps that still need development for the iPad?